smy1/swlab/python/README.md

 - __Column D__ (or the parameter __"end"__): Contains the time at which the task ended (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
 - __Column E__ (or the parameter __"corr1"__, which stands for "correction-cam2"): Contains numbers (in seconds) to correct for out-of-sync cam2. _If the cam2 is slower (i.e., lags behind cam1), give a positive number_.
 This parameter can be left blank (and will be disregarded even if it is not blank) if the parameter "attempts" gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).
 - __Column F__ (or the parameter __"corr2"__, which stands for "correction-cam3"): Contains numbers (in seconds) to correct for out-of-sync cam3. _If the cam3 is slower (i.e., lags behind cam1), give a positive number_.

 ---

-## Miscellaneous
-Another video-editing script that is not added to the function:
-- [sbr-sound.py](./sbr-sound.py) This script just replaces the audio of the juxtaposed video with another audio file (that hopefully has better quality).
-To sync the timing of the two audio files, I use Audacity.
-See [here](https://github.com/smy1/swlab/blob/main/script/audacity-sync-audio.pdf) for the instructions.

----